platformsh/platformsh-docs/docs/src/increase-observability/logs/forward-logs.md

 ---
-title: Forward logs
+title: Forward Platform.sh logs
-description: Send your logs to a third-party service for further analysis.
+description: Send your Platform.sh logs to a third-party service for further analysis.
 observabilitySuite: true
+weight: 10
 ---

 You might use a service to analyze logs from various parts of your fleet.